Translation: the hour of meeting evil spirits

-The appearance of yōkai during ōmagatoki is said to be accompanied by a few telltale signs: a cold wind blowing; a strange smell in the air, like that of fish or blood; a sudden onset of darkness; a sudden chill that causes one’s hairs standing on end.
+The appearance of yōkai during ōmagatoki is said to be accompanied by a few telltale signs: a cold wind blowing; a strange smell in the air, like that of fish or blood; a sudden onset of darkness; a sudden chill that causes one’s hairs to stand on end.

 Interactions: Humans and spirits normally have separate existences in different worlds.
 When those worlds come together, things become chaotic—particularly for humans.
 In order to avoid meeting the things that prowl the night, people would head home as the sun set and stay inside until morning.
 Woodcutters sleeping in mountain huts something heard the cutting down of trees at night, but found no evidence of it in the morning.
 Phantom waterfalls could be heard where there was no waterfall for miles around.
 Strange laughter and voices of inhuman things echoed throughout the forests.
 Children who wandered away from the village and got lost in the mountains could be spirited away by otherworldly things and taken to another world.
 Sometimes they would return years later, changed in some way.